Royal Mail label printer setup: 6x4 Click & Drop guide [2026]

 Problem: the label is sideways

-Try rotating the PDF view only if the page size is already correct.
+Try rotating only if the PDF page size is already correct.
 If the file is A4, crop first.
 Rotating a bad A4 page still leaves you with a bad A4 page.

 Problem: every label drifts lower down the roll